 How many regular Walmarts are left?

-Based on the latest numbers from Statista, in the US, the total number of Walmart supercenters is 3,571.
+In the US, the total number of Walmart supercenters is 3,571.
 The number of neighborhood markets is significantly lower—809.
 The total number of Walmart discount stores is 376.

 How much did Walmart profit in 2019?